suarezgenaro/synthetic_photometry/README.md

-# synthetic_photometry
+# Synthetic Photometry
-Compute synthetic magnitudes and fluxes from spectra using several filters
+Compute synthetic photometry (magnitudes and fluxes) from spectra for different filters

 wl: wavelength in um
 flux and eflux (optional) in units specified by flux_unit